lucidrains/byol-pytorch/README.md

 Update 2: A <a href="https://arxiv.org/abs/2010.10241">new paper</a> has successfully replaced batch norm with group norm + weight standardization, refuting that batch statistics are needed for BYOL to work

+Update 3: Finally, we have <a href="https://arxiv.org/abs/2102.06810">some analysis</a> for why this works

 <a href="https://www.youtube.com/watch?v=YPfUiOMYOEE">Yannic Kilcher's excellent explanation</a>

 Now go save your organization from having to pay for labels :)